Assessment, Learning, and Student Success: Assessment, Learning, and School Improvement Concentration, Ed.D.

 Prerequisites: ALSI 7600 and ALSI 7610.
 Provides students with advanced quantitative research methodologies that can be applied in an educational setting.
 Topics include power and effect size, ANOVA (One-Way Analysis of variance, Two-Way Analysis of Variance), MANOVA (Multivariate Analysis of Variance), ANCOVA (Analysis of Covariance), Factor Analysis, Multiple Regression, Logistic Regression, and ranking or Non-Parametric tests.
 The Statistical Package for the Social Sciences (SPSS) will be used.
 The course will include the study of the methodologies used in growth models.

-ALSI 7630 - Advanced Qualitative Research for School Improvement
+ALSI 7630 - Advanced Qualitative Research Methods

 Prerequisites: ALSI 7600 and ALSI 7610.
 Provides students with advanced qualitative research methodologies that can be applied in an educational setting.
 Course content focuses on conceptual issues, ordering, framing inquiry, applying appropriate approach and design, selecting and collecting data, approach-specific analysis, interpretation of data, and reporting procedures.
 Course tasks provide opportunities to develop skills in qualitative coding, bracketing, restorying, descriptive culture sharing, and cross-case theming.